-Today I’m sharing a step by step tutorial to build a DIY Wall Plate Rack.
-This easy DIY Plate Rack is something anyone can build with minimal construction skills.
+Today I’m sharing a step-by-step tutorial for building a DIY Wall Plate Rack.
+This easy DIY Plate Rack is something anyone can make with minimal construction skills.

-My inspiration for this Easy DIY Wall Plate Rack was a pallet style shelf that I found at Hobby Lobby.
-The base was 5 1/2 inches deep with a lip that was 2 1/2 inches high.
+My inspiration for this Easy DIY Wall Plate Rack was a pallet-style shelf I found at Hobby Lobby.
+The base was 5 1/2 inches deep, with a lip that was 2 1/2 inches high.
 Perfect for layering.

 Wait For The Sale